 The virus-that-shall-not-be-named has sabotaged travel plans around the world.
 Exotic honeymoons have been curtailed, find-yourself backpacking trips cancelled, and silent yoga retreats in the hills of Nepal postponed.

 Every continent on this spinning rock we call home is accounted for in this collection of amazing travel photos.
-Ogle at the hills of Romania, dream of magnificent museums, and drool over some of the world’s hidden gems that would make self-isolation a far more enriching experience.
+Ogle at the hills of Romania, dream of magnificent museums, and drool over some of the world’s hidden gems.

 Alone in the wilderness